katemyer/ADA-Jumpstart/general/prepnotes_js.md

 Making assumptions on someone based on their appearance then verbalizing.
 “Do you speak English?
 Are you ghetto?”
 Or statements that try to be funny at the expense at someone else’s existence.
 Teach the future how not to be the way we are.
 Teaching being aware and present, think before you speak.

-01 Learning Styles
+##01 Learning Styles
-VARK (Neil Fleming)
+-VARK (Neil Fleming)
 Visual: graphs, charts, symbols replaced with important words, color coordination (bullet journal)
 Auditory: hearing lectures, speaking out loud concepts, explain notes Reading/Writing: lists, words, diaries, organize ideas into statements, note takers
 Kinesthetic: learn by doing/experiencing, use pictures to illustrate ideas

-How Successful People Stay Calm, on Forbes
+-How Successful People Stay Calm, on Forbes
 Dr. Travis Bradberry (Emotional Intelligence 2.0)
 90% of top performers skilled @ managing their emotions in times of stress well-honed coping strategies lowers stress levels regardless of environment, ensuring stress is intermittent and not prolonged.